beachmachine/django-userforeignkey/README.rst

         my_data = models.CharField(max_length=64, verbose_name="Very important data that are somehow related to a user")
         user = UserForeignKey(auto_user_add=True, verbose_name="The user that is automatically assigned")

+Whenever an object is created by calling a view (admin, REST API, ...) which contains a request.user object, the request.user object is automatically added.